rschristopher/rschristopher.github.io/src/saving/sovereignty/level-7.md

 ## Why a Multisig Protocol?

-Multisig setups, such as a 2-of-3 or 3-of-5 key arrangement, provide significant advantages: losing one key doesn’t compromise your funds, and an attacker needs multiple keys to steal your Bitcoin.
+Multisig setups, such as a *2-of-3* or *3-of-5* key arrangement, provide significant advantages: losing one key doesn’t compromise your funds, and an attacker needs multiple keys to steal your Bitcoin.
 These benefits come at the cost of increased complexity.
 Without a clear protocol, even experienced users can make errors, such as mismanaging keys, failing to document recovery steps, or exposing sensitive information.
-For non-technical users, the technical jargon, hardware requirements, and coordination of multiple devices can feel overwhelming.
+For non-technical users, the technical jargon, hardware requirements, and coordination of multiple devices can be overwhelming.

 A multisig protocol addresses these challenges by: